selketjah/carries-cars-csharp-1/README.md

-# Carries Cars Sandbox and Examples in .NET
+# Carries Cars Sandbox and Examples in C#
-A sandbox with examples of domain modelling approaches in .NET.
+A sandbox with examples of domain modelling approaches in C#.
 The purpose of these examples is to inspire you with different styles, not to dictate how it is supposed to be done.

 Having a simple playground allows us to remain focussed on the problem that we want to tackle: Learning to implement domain models in code.